jamesdruhan/vue-jd-table/CHANGE.md

 ### Change Log

+#### v1.1.3
+- Fixed scrolling issue when selecting columns in the filter feature.

 #### v1.1.2
 - Fixed bug where if only 1 search result was returned, the selected item was wrong.